gboncoffee/song/README.md

 - The tuning, i.e., the frequency of the A4 note in hertz.
 Floating-point.
 - The key.
 This should be a value between 0 (for C) and 11 (for B).
 The value represents how much semitones to diverge from C of course.
 Integer.
-- The octave, where the value 4 is the octave containing the A used as tune reference.
-Integer.
 - The "alignment".
 This is a floating-point value in seconds representing the length of a single note.
 Think of it as the length of your *semibreve*, although thinking in usual musical compass notation does not make sense here.